kcajj/ONT_phages/notes/note2.md

 ### converting the sites from the assembly to the reference

 now we know the exact position of the modified base in the assembly, but unfortunately we have a frameshift, solved with a script.

+unfortunately we can only remap to a reference coordinates of assemblies that are mapped forward on the reference. so we have to find the reverse complement of assemblies that have been assembled in the reverse direction. then we rerun the mapping to reference rule on snakemake to have the forward mapping.

+it should be easy.

 ### BONUS: secondary mapping